bdambrosio/AllTheWorldAPlay/README.md

 ## Random notes
 - if you don't like how a play is going, reload it!
 Every run is different.
 - If you don't like something about a character, tweak the play (they are all in src/plays).
 Plays are python, best to just edit the text strings unless you've looked at the engine code.
+- Play debugging - 4/11/2025 new logging of goals / tasks / actions to sim/simulation.log.
+  - Load the log into utils/format_prompt.py using the Import File button, the Format Text to see the generation prompts and responses and execution trace.

 Ideas / contributions (via PRs?) most welcome.